Treating Coccydynia Pain Condition

 NSAIDs or Non-steroidal anti-inflammatory drugs are the most commonly prescribed analgesics for tailbone aches.
 Opioids are reserved for more acute injuries and not prescribed for coccyx pains.

-These, however, come with their own set of side effects which includes the likes of dizziness, nausea, internal bleeding, and in extreme cases renal failure.
+These, however, come with their own set of side effects which include the likes of dizziness, nausea, internal bleeding, and in extreme cases renal failure.
 Topical creams and ointments are a better option than oral administration of NSAIDs, it comes with limited to no side effects.
-The best options include the likes of Chiropractic adjustments, physical therapy, posture correction, non-invasive kinds.
+The best options include the likes of Chiropractic adjustments, physical therapy, posture correction, and non-invasive kinds.

 Non-Invasive Chiropractic Methods For Quick Pain Relief